mrapp-ke/MLRL-Boomer/doc/quickstart/usage.md

 (usage)=

-# Usage in Your Own Code
+# Using the Python API

 The BOOMER algorithm is implemented by the class `Boomer` that is part of the [mlrl-boomer](https://pypi.org/project/mlrl-boomer/) package (see {ref}`installation`).
 As it follows the conventions of a scikit-learn [estimator](https://scikit-learn.org/stable/glossary.html#term-estimators), it can be used similarly to other classification methods that are included in this popular machine learning framework.
 The [getting started guide](https://scikit-learn.org/stable/getting_started.html) that is provided by the scikit-learn developers is a good starting point for learning about the framework's functionalities and how to use them.